Excavation and Trenching - Hazards and Safeguards

 Safeguarding Workers Against Excavation and Trenching Hazards

-OSHA has identified deficiency in use of appropriate protective systems, failure to inspect trench and protective systems, unsafe spoil-pile placement, and unacceptable and insecure access and egress to excavation and trenches used by workers as the most common reasons for the accidents and deaths caused by excavation hazards (OSHA, n.d.).
+OSHA has identified deficiency in the use of appropriate protective systems, failure to inspect trench and protective systems, unsafe spoil-pile placement, and unacceptable and insecure access and egress to excavation and trenches used by workers as the most common reasons for the accidents and deaths caused by excavation hazards (OSHA, n.d.).

 Excavation Safety Methods

-In general, OSHA recommends a trench that is deeper than 5 feet to be outfitted with a protective system unless the excavation is made entirely in stable rock.
+In general, OSHA recommends a trench that is deeper than 5 feet be outfitted with a protective system unless the excavation is made entirely in stable rock.
 For a trench that is less than 5 feet deep, a competent person may decide the need for a protective system.
 However, for a trench that is equal to or more than 20 feet deep, the protective system must be designed by a registered professional engineer or be aligned to the specification given by a registered professional engineer under OSHA standards 1926.652(b) and 1926.652(c).

 OSHA also recommends the below methods to be used by employers to protect employees’ health and safety when they are engaged in excavation and trenching tasks.